dantdj/PyDecrypt/README.md

 `minimum_char` = Optional, used to denote the minimum length of the decrypted hash if such a guess can be made.
 Aims to reduce generation of unnecessary combinations.
 Set to 1 by default.

 `log` = Optional, used to determine whether the module logs its output to the terminal/command prompt window.
-Set to True by default.
-If using as part of a larger program, set this to False.
+Set to False by default.

 Example program
 -------------